 As such, the EIT Alumni Community helps catalyse the potential of the talent pool of young entrepreneurs, innovators, and change agents that the EIT KICs are educating and training through its different Education and Business Creation activities.
-The EIT Alumni Community will add its contribution in 2022-2024 to achieving strategic EIT objectives, such as promoting an entrepreneurial mind-set and enhancing opportunities for innovation and business creation in Europe.
+The EIT Alumni Community will add its contribution in 2023-2025 to achieving strategic EIT objectives, such as promoting an entrepreneurial mind-set and enhancing opportunities for innovation and business creation in Europe.

-In 2022, the EIT Alumni Community will continue building on its portfolio of services and benefits to its members, ensuring that it brings a clear added-value beyond the individual KICs' alumni communities.
+In 2023, the EIT Alumni Community will continue building on its portfolio of services and benefits to its members, ensuring that it brings a clear added value beyond the individual KICs' alumni communities.
 It will provide opportunities for sharing knowledge, training, networking, mentoring and implementing joint projects and ventures, especially in cross-thematic areas.
 Growing its community by including participants from KIC entrepreneurship and innovation activities, and on-boarding members from the younger EIT KICs will remain one of the priorities.
 The EIT Alumni Community will take an ambassador role in promoting an entrepreneurial mind-set in Europe and beyond and it will also explore opportunities for collaboration with partners around the world that share a common vision.

-The EIT in a close cooperation with the EIT Alumni Board will continue to steer and provide strategic guidance to the EIT Alumni Community (in cooperation with the EIT Alumni Board), to maximise its entrepreneurial and societal impact, as well as, the continuous involvement of alumni in EIT-supported activities.
+The EIT in a close cooperation with the EIT Alumni Board will continue to steer and provide strategic guidance to the EIT Alumni Community (in cooperation with the EIT Alumni Board), to maximise its entrepreneurial and societal impact, as well as the continuous involvement of alumni in EIT-supported activities.
 The EIT will also continue its financial support through the Alumni cross-KIC activity to the EIT Alumni Community in the medium term.
 To ensure the long-term financial sustainability of the community, the EIT Alumni Board will continue to develop a sound business and financial model and reach out to internal and external partners and sponsors.

-Action lines Targets Imple Implementation year , idalom imas 14,804 2022 2023 2024 Brand management and communications ✓ Implementation of the new EIT Communications and Stakeholder Engagement Strategy as part of the overarching communications framework Х Х Х (for 2022, see Section III.3, EIT Governance and Corporate Communications, priority 3.2 Communications) ✓ Enhanced EIT Community visibility through promotion across corporate communications channels and an emphasis on digital communications tools Х Х X ✓ Development of additional new functions on the EIT website X X X Stakeholder engagement ✓ Implementation of the new EIT Communications and Stakeholder Engagement Strategy as per the Annual Stakeholder Engagement Plan Х Х Х (for 2022, see Section III.3, EIT Governance and Corporate Communications, ✓ Organisation of EIT Stakeholder Forum X Х priority 3.2 Communications) ✓ Increased Engagement with Member States via the EIT Member State Representatives Group (MSRG) and EIT National Contact Points (NCPs) Х X X
+Action lines Targets Imple ementation year - 2023 2024 2025

-EIT Awards ✓ EIT Awards X Х Х (for 2022, see Section III.3, EIT Governance and Corporate Communications, 3.2.
-Communications and Annex XIII: Implementation of the 2022 EIT Awards) ✓ Impactful EIT Alumni Community's work plan developed and implemented Х Х Х EIT Alumni (for 2022, see Section III.2, ✓ Assessment of the activities of the EIT Alumni Community Х X Х Operational activities II: EIT Impact, 2.5 Enhancing impact of the EIT Ecosystem) ✓ EIT Alumni Community's governance enhanced Х ✓ Development of sustainability strategy Х
+✓ Implementation of the new EIT Communications and Stakeholder Engagement Strategy as part of the overarching communications framework ⊠ Brand management and communications ✓ Enhanced EIT Community visibility through promotion across corporate communications channels and an emphasis on digital communications tools ⊠ × ✓ Launch of new EIT website with new functions ✓ Implementation of the new EIT Communications and Stakeholder Engagement Strategy as per the Annual Stakeholder Engagement Plan × × Stakeholder engagement ✓ Organisation of EIT Stakeholder Forum ✓ Reinforced Engagement with Member States via the EIT Member State Representatives Group (MSRG) and EIT National Contact Points (NCPs) \boxtimes EIT Awards ✓ EIT Awards \boxtimes \boxtimes \boxtimes ✓ Impactful EIT Alumni Community's work plan developed an implemented d \boxtimes \boxtimes EIT Alumni ✓ Assessment of the activities of the EIT Alumni Community \boxtimes \boxtimes ✓ EIT Alumni Community's governance enhanced \boxtimes